IELTS Essay Topics with sample answer.

 You should spend about 40 minutes on this task.

-City planners’ new designs include setting up schools, markets and commercial places (like office) in different areas of the city.
-Do you think it will help the city dwellers?
+Many city planners’ new designs include setting up schools, markets and commercial places (like offices) in different areas of the city rather than placing them in a place.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-You should write at least 250 words.
+Write at least 250 words.

-A planned city can be a blessing for the residences while an unplanned one can be quite the opposite.
-Though traditional cities distinguish the residential area and include plans to build commercial and public service buildings altogether, away from the main area, many modern designers prefer these commercial establishments to be located at different places and I am quite convinced that the later one would bring more benefits to the city dwellers.
+A planned city can be a blessing for the residents while an unplanned one can be quite the opposite.
+Though traditional cities distinguish the residential area and include commercial and public service buildings altogether, many modern designers prefer these commercial establishments to be located in different places and I am quite convinced that the new designs would bring more benefits to the city dwellers.

-On the contrary, if cities have saturated commercial settings, it will assure a balanced residential and commercial establishments and city dwellers would be greatly benefitted from it.
+On the contrary, if cities have saturated commercial settings, it will assure balanced residential and commercial establishments and city dwellers would be greatly benefitted from it.
 The house rent would be fair and the traffic condition on the roads would be far better.
-Furthermore, the authority would have a control over the future expansion of the area and face fewer difficulties to ensure the necessary facilities for the local people.
+Furthermore, the authority would have control over the future expansion of the area and face fewer difficulties to ensure the necessary facilities for the local people.